 Since then, I've worked as a senior writer and sports editor for the DTH, covering virtually every sport on campus; interned at The Charlotte Observer and Virginian-Pilot/Daily Press in Hampton Roads, Virginia; and freelanced consistently for a variety of local and and national outlets.

 In my current role at the News + Record, I cover five high schools and anyone or anything else relevant to the sports audience in Chatham County, a short drive from Raleigh, Durham or Chapel Hill.
 I also chip in on general news coverage, copy editing, production, social media and our weekly newsletter.

 In the clips below, I hope you can get a sense of my writing style.
-I've picked out a variety of stories from each publication I've worked at, including game stories, sidebars and features.
+I've picked out a variety of stories, including deadline gamers, in-depth profiles and enterprise stories, from the various publications I've worked for over the last four years.

 In June of 2016, Dave Lohse stood on a stage in the grand ballroom of the Hilton Anatole hotel in Dallas.
 He’d just been announced as the winner of the Achievement Award — an honor that the College Sports Information Directors of America gives out annually.

 WINSTON-SALEM — Through one half of play, Wake Forest's football team was looking, well, very much like Wake Forest.
 It was Oct.
 28, 1995, and the Demon Deacons — who entered the game 1-7 — were struggling mightily against Duke.